Lawrennzz/RansomML-AI/TEST_DATASET_README.md

 ### Step 4: Train Model
 ## System User Testing (Prediction-Only Flow)

-If you simply want to demonstrate the System User interface (upload → detect ransomware, no training required), use the smaller CSVs:
+If you simply want to demonstrate the System User interface (upload → detect ransomware, no training required), use one of the unlabeled CSVs:

 1. Log in as the **System User** account (`user@example.com` / `user123`).
 2. In the simplified interface, upload either:
    - `user_test_file.csv` (quick 10-row file), or
-   - `user_dataset_without_labels.csv` (20 rows).
+   - `user_test_file_large.csv` (larger 50-row file to showcase longer processing and more detections).
 3. The system:
    - Automatically runs batch prediction on all rows.
    - Displays total counts, analysis time, and the exact sample names that were flagged.
    - Stores the upload in the history table so users can trace previous runs.

-Because `user_test_file.csv` is unlabeled, it mirrors the exact experience a production System User has—no exposure to the `Benign` column or any hint about which rows are malicious.
+Because both System User CSVs are unlabeled, they mirror the exact experience a production System User has—no exposure to the `Benign` column or any hint about which rows are malicious.
 Admin roles should continue using `test_data_file.csv` (or another labeled dataset) when training or retraining.

 ## Dataset Structure
 1. Navigate to **"Train Model"** section